tommadness/KH2Randomizer/docs/seed-generator/textures/index.md

 future recolors.
 This will potentially use large amounts of disk space, but improves performance.
 Disable this option to minimize disk space usage, but recoloring will take longer for each seed.

-**Re-Randomize Preview Colors** - Causes colors to be re-randomized for purposes of the recolor previews.
+**Refresh Preview(s)** - Displays or refreshes the preview image(s) that help show what the texture recoloring will look like when applied.
+Depending on the texture and your machine's performance, this can take a few seconds or more.

 ## Other Notes

 - Coloring the textures is done by applying color hues to the base game textures found in your extracted game files.
   Because of this, texture coloring is only available if you have extracted your KH2 game files using OpenKH Mods Manager.
 - Texture coloring will cause seeds (or cosmetics-only mods) to take longer to generate, relative to the number of recolored textures.
 However, the generator stores off copies of each recolored texture it creates to speed up future generations.
-So over time, the generation speed will improve.
+So over time, the generation speed will improve (at the expense of disk space).
 - Previously generated texture recolors are kept in a `cache/texture-recolors` folder next to where the seed generator is located.
-This folder can be safely deleted for disk space concerns, but as described above, doing so will cause seeds with texture recoloring enabled to take longer to generate.
+This folder can be safely deleted for disk space concerns, but as described above, doing so will cause seeds/mods with texture recoloring enabled to take longer to generate.